PeteG-cmd/project-4/README.md

 ## Further Development

 Taking this further there are some elements that need development.
-Currently a lot of the validation for uploading expenses and images is done completely on the front end, and before this app was used in the real world I would want to implement the remaining back end validations that i did not have time to do in the original time frame.
+Currently, a lot of the validation for uploading expenses and images is done completely on the front end, and before this app was used in the real world, I would want to implement the remaining back end validations that I did not have time to do in the original time frame.
 This would be especially important for the image uploads which could not only cause invalid data, but could cause bigger issues for the server.

 The second part of further development I would like to do is to implement the pages for users to upload details and images of spare rooms they available, which other users can then search and find.
-The models on the back end are implemented for this, but i did not have time to create the React pages and views.
+The models on the back end are implemented for this, but I did not have time to create the React pages and views.

 Another useful feature to develop would be stricter validation around date ranges.
 Currently users can enter multiple grouped bills that can overlap in date range.
-Although this may sometimes be intended i would like to check that with the user to provide better analytics back to the group on monthly and annual expenses.
+Although this may sometimes be intended I would like to check that with the user to provide better analytics back to the group on monthly and annual expenses.

 ## Challenges

 One of the challenges was to get the serializers set up correctly to provide only the required information back to the user in each situation.
-Currently there are situations where a lot of information is provided that is not needed, and in the long term this could become very inefficient when it is not needed.
-In order to completely solve this I would have needed more time to create considerably more end-points, and this is something I did not have time to do within the time limit for the project.
+Currently, there are situations where a lot of information is provided that is not needed, and in the long term this could become very inefficient when it is not needed.
+In order to completely solve this, I would have needed more time to create considerably more end-points, and this is something I did not have time to do within the time limit for the project.

 Another challenge was implementing the 'by date' function on the expense input form, and this is still not working correctly.
 The issue is that the needed information is not available in the initial user object, and so I need to have a look at amending the expense serializer to provide this for use by the form if needed.

 ## Successes

 One of the biggest successes of this project was getting to grips with the Django framework.
-Luckily I had some prior experience using Ruby on Rails when I was programming as a hobby, and although there are some considerable differences with Django, overall I think this really helped with understanding some of the same methodologies used.
+Luckily, I had some prior experience using Ruby on Rails when I was programming as a hobby, and although there are some considerable differences with Django, overall I think this really helped with understanding some of the same methodologies used.

 I am also very happy with the way this app looks on mobile, and throughout the whole process developed for mobile first, and I am very happy with how this turned out.
 This has not always been the case with past projects and so I wanted to make sure this app was completely usable on both mobile and desktop.